akeneo/pim-helpcenter/content/md/first-steps/manage-locales.md

 :::

 :::warning
-You can add locales easily, but you cannot remove them afterwards from the user interface.
-Please make sure you really need it before uploading it!
+You can easily add locales, but you cannot remove them afterwards from the user interface.
+Please make sure you really need additional locales before uploading them!
 :::